mandali8686/decode-trust/README.md

 While GPT-4 generally outperforms GPT-3.5 across various trustworthiness metrics, it is more susceptible to manipulation through precise instructions or adversarial prompts due to its advanced instruction-following capabilities.
 The study reveals that numerous input factors significantly influence trustworthiness, meriting further investigation.
 Future work is recommended to focus on multi-turn interactive evaluations, exploring the models' responses to misleading contexts, assessing their vulnerability to coordinated adversarial attacks, and domain-specific trustworthiness.
 There's an emphasis on developing verification methods to provide safety guarantees for LLMs, enhancing models with domain knowledge and reasoning, using game theory to ensure consistent and context-aware responses, and auditing models against specific user requirements for safety and trustworthiness.

+<h1>Code Source</h1>
+You can run the entire assessment at https://github.com/AI-secure/DecodingTrust